 Playa del Carmen is arguably one of the best places to party in Mexico!

-There’s a large number of bars, big clubs and beach clubs offering something for everyone.
-There’s no need to wait for the weekends either.
+There’s a large number of bars, clubs and beach clubs offering something for everyone.
+There’s no need to wait for the weekend either.
 No matter what day it is, you’ll always find a party in Playa del Carmen.

 One not to miss is Coco Bongo, the biggest and one of the most popular clubs in Playa del Carmen.
-It’s more than just a club, it’s an experience with acrobats hanging from the ceiling and performances.
+It’s more than just a club, it’s an experience, with acrobats hanging from the ceiling and music performances.

-They’re a charity that rescues dogs who have been abandoned or abused, giving them the chance to enjoy the rest of their lives.
+They’re a charity that rescues dogs who have been abandoned or abused, giving them the chance for a better life.

 Make sure to check out their Facebook page to find out when the next walk will be.